Monmouth Mall: Redevelopment

 In February 2016, Monmouth Mall owner Kushner Companies announced conceptual plans to redevelop the mall into a pedestrian-friendly "live, work and play" development at a cost of approximately $500 million.
 The development, which would be renamed the "Monmouth Town Center" was proposed to include residential apartments, a hotel, retail space, entertainment, and dining options.
-The proposal also included an outdoor plaza, green spaces, and a biker- and pedestrian- friendly streetscape.
-The residential component was intended to include one and two bedroom apartment units to minimize impacts on local traffic and public school systems.
-Kushner Companies then-CEO Jared Kushner noted the decline of traditional enclosed shopping malls in the 21st Century and consumer trends of the Millennial generation as catalysts behind the redevelopment.
+The proposal also included an outdoor plaza, green spaces, and a biker- and pedestrian-friendly streetscape.
+The residential component was intended to include one- and two-bedroom apartment units to minimize impacts on local traffic and public school systems.
+Kushner Companies's then-CEO Jared Kushner noted the struggle faced by traditional enclosed shopping malls in the 21st century, and consumer trends of the Millennial generation as catalysts behind the redevelopment.

 On April 27 of that year, a public meeting was held in a local middle school gymnasium where Eatontown's mayor Dennis Connelly and the Borough Council spoke out against a zoning change that would allow the expansion of the mall.
 Several borough residents also spoke out against the redevelopment, and Kushner announced the abandonment of the project at the same meeting.

 A proposal issued in January 2018 named "The Heights At Monmouth" suggested the demolition of the two-story wing that includes Boscov's and covers 300000 sqft.
 It also proposed additions that would total 900000 sqft and bring the mall's total gross leasable area to 1500000 sqft.
 During this time, Kushner partnered with Rouse Properties (now Brookfield Properties) for the redevelopment.
 The redevelopment was approved on July 16, 2018.
-The new plans include opening up the two story mall corridor and creating new outdoor corridors.
+The new plans include opening up the two-story mall corridor and creating new outdoor corridors.
 The plan also includes provisions for the addition of 700 residential apartment units, of which 88 will be designated affordable housing.

+On August 1, 2023, it was revealed that one of the first retailers for the updated mall would be Whole Foods.
+This location is planning to open where the Barnes & Noble is located at the mall, with the bookstore still planning to stay in operation at the complex but relocating to a different section.
+These changes, along with proposals to create apartments and green areas, are all parts of the new plan to turn the mall into an improved commercial area dubbed "Monmouth Square."
+In April 2023, the local government of Eatontown officially agreed to these plans, which will start at the end of 2023 with the destruction of empty sections of the mall, including the location of Monmouth Mall's former Lord & Taylor.
+The proposed residential section, which includes the construction of apartments, will eventually become known as "Monmouth Village."